-The Health Policy Capstone (PUBH 6350) is a 2-credit course must be taken in the student's final semester of MPH study, and not earlier.
-Health Policy Research and Analysis Methods is a non-negotiable pre-requisite to the Health Policy Capstone.
+The Health Policy Capstone (PUBH 6350) is a 2-credit course that must be taken in the student's final semester of MPH study.
+PUBH 6320, Health Policy Research and Analysis Methods, is a non-negotiable pre-requisite to the Health Policy Capstone.
 Designed to bring together all the competencies learned throughout the MPH in Health Policy curriculum, this course serves as the capstone for MPH students in Health Policy.
-In addition to weekly courses, this seminar requires the production of a substantial health policy analysis or similar product, which can serve as a polished writing sample for the new graduate.
+In addition to weekly classes, this seminar requires the production of a substantial health policy analysis or similar product, which can serve as a polished writing sample for the new graduate.
 The Capstone course is separate and distinct from the Practicum in Health Policy.
-Register for the Capstone using a paper Registration Transaction Form through the HPM Department.
+Register for the Capstone using a paper Registration Transaction Form through the HPM Department (you can't register online).